 U.S. companies have been known to nearshore IT work to Canada as well as Mexico and other Latin American countries.
 Similarly, companies in Western Europe may choose to nearshore work to Eastern European countries such as Ukraine or Bulgaria.

-When Is It Not a Good Idea to Nearshore?
+When It Is Not a Good Idea to Nearshore

 Any company considering nearshore outsourcing should first spend some time weighing the logistics, as in the long run, it may not always be cheaper to nearshore.
 Especially if the nearshore company is in a developed country, the costs of hiring the workers may not be significantly lower.

-Also, there may be time costs to consider: will the nearshore company operate independently, or will in-house company employees need to pitch in and provide guidance and resources?
+There may be time costs to consider: will the nearshore company operate independently, or will in-house company employees need to pitch in and provide guidance and resources?
 Will travel between the locations be required, and if so, how often?

 It’s much easier for project confusion to happen when the boss and workers are on different sides of a border.
 Due to this, neither offshoring nor nearshoring is typically a good idea for complicated projects or tasks that need a great deal of direction and oversight from the hiring company.
 It’s better reserved for simpler day-to-day operations like developing, help desks, analytics, etc.